Welcome to the Home of Yorkshire's Premier Philatelic Society

 It has been very important for us to support our members during the coronavirus pandemic, and to keep our community together.
-We continued our meetings online using Zoom when face-to-face meetings were impossible, but are now planning to resume normal meetings in September 2021.
+We continued our meetings online using Zoom when face-to-face meetings were impossible, but have now resumed normal meetings from September 2021.

 Our Society has one of the best philatelic libraries in the country, which is housed on loan with the Leeds Central Reference Library.
 Members of the public can view books on request, but only our members can borrow books to study at home.

 We hold a yearly competition with trophies to be won, and an annual dinner for members with their partners and guests to enjoy a sociable night out with a good meal.